Jeanhwea/seL4/tools/bitfield_gen.md

 tag_value ::= INTLIT | "(" INTLIT ( "," INTLIT )* ")"
 ```

-The specification is not sensitive to reordering of blocks and unions, that is,
-forward references to names that are declared later in the file are allowed.
+Forward references to names that are declared later in the file are allowed.

 ### Restrictions

 The following restrictions are not represented by the grammar in the previous
 section, but will be checked by the generator.

-- there must be only one `base` declaration per spec
 - the canonical bit must be smaller than the `base` size
 - field sizes must not be larger than the `base` size
 - the field sizes in a block must add up to multiples of the `base` size